 The stove part of the Reactor is compatible with any size or make Isobutane fuel canister as long as it mates to the stove using screw-on threads.
 This is normally not an issue in the US, but it can be a showstopper in the UK and Europe if you buy fuel canisters with a bayonet-style connector like the ones from Camping Gaz.

 The Reactor Stove

-The Reactor Stove convex heating surface that’s shaped like the surface of the sun instead of a gas burner like most other isobutance canister stoves.
+The Reactor Stove convex heating surface that’s shaped like the surface of the sun instead of a gas burner like most other isobutane canister stoves.
 When lit, the stove fits into a recessed cavity on the bottom of the specially designed Reactor pots at an optimal distance for efficient heat transfer and eliminates any need for a separate windscreen.
 It’s really rather brilliant.